 - Two or more races*

-We limited our analysis to non-CDPs with a population greater than 9,000 people.
+We limited our analysis to non-CDPs with a population greater than 9,000 people in Connecticut.
 That left us with 21 cities.

-We then calculated the percent of residents that are Black or African American.
-The percentages ranked from 34.1% to 2.1%.
+We then calculated the percentage of residents that are Black or African American.
+The percentages ranked from 33.8% to 2.6%.

-Finally, we ranked each city based on the percent of Black population with a higher score being more Black than a lower score.
+Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
 Hartford took the distinction of being the most Black, while Milford was the least African American city.
-You can download the data here.

 Read on for more information on how the cities in Connecticut ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.